ameskine34/PiPex/README.md

 The project focuses on inter-process communication using UNIX pipes, managing file descriptors, and system calls such as fork, execve, pipe, and dup2.

-Features
+Features:

-Simulates shell pipeline functionality by connecting commands with pipes.
+-Simulates shell pipeline functionality by connecting commands with pipes.

-Supports input (<) and output (>) redirection.
+-Supports input (<) and output (>) redirection.

 Manages multiple processes through fork.